-For the six month period ended at December 31, 2023 (the "period"), the Series A units of the Fund generated a total return of 2.7%.
+For the year ended at June 30, 2024 (the "period"), the Series A units of the Fund generated a total return of 6.9%.
 Fund returns are reported net of all management fees and expenses for all series, unlike the returns of the Fund's benchmark, which is based on the performance of an index that does not pay fees or incur expenses.
 Returns for other series of the Fund will be similar to Series A with any difference in performance being primarily due to different management fees, operating expenses and other expenses that are applicable to that particular series.
 Please see the "Past Performance" section for the performance of the Fund's other series.

-The Fund's broad-based benchmark, the MSCI World Index (C\$), returned 7.3% during the same period.
+The Fund's broad-based benchmark, the MSCI World Index (C\$), returned 24.2% during the same period.
 In accordance with National Instrument 81-106, we have included a comparison to this broad-based index to help you understand the Fund's performance relative to the general performance of the market, but caution that the Fund's mandate may be significantly different from the index shown.

-The Fund's blended benchmark, 50% ICE BofA Global Broad Market Index (C\$, Hedged) and 50% MSCI World Index (C\$), returned 5.4% during the same period.
+The Fund's blended benchmark, 50% ICE BofA Global Broad Market Index (C\$, Hedged) and 50% MSCI World Index (C\$), returned 13.1% during the same period.
 We have included this comparison, which more closely reflects the market sectors and/or asset classes in which the Fund invests, to provide a more useful comparative to the performance of the Fund.

-The Fund underperformed the broad-based benchmark due in part to an overweight and security selection in the Health Care and Consumer Staples sectors.
+The Fund underperformed the broad-based benchmark due in part to security selection and an overweight in Health Care and Consumer Staples, and an underweight and security selection in the Information Technology sector.